en

 For extensive scraping activities, advanced Python techniques can be employed to harvest substantial amounts of product data.
 These techniques include header stuffing and TLS fingerprinting, which help in evading detection and ensuring successful data extraction.

-These steps are explained in the coming sections of the article where will see its practical implementation using Python 3.12.2
+These steps are explained in the coming sections of the article, where we will see its practical implementation using Python 3.12.2

 To initiate a web scraping project, we will begin by setting up a basic scraper using the lxml library for HTML parsing and the requests library to manage HTTP requests directed at the Amazon web server.